ebrehault/slides/plone/ploneconf-2017-keynote.md

 It leads to crazy things like: "According this spreadsheet, it seems with 9 couples, we can make one baby in one month"

-In OS we are more on the line: "It takes a couple to make a baby, and then it takes a village to raise it"
+In opensource we are more on the line: "It takes a couple to make a baby, and then it takes a village to raise it"

 or "It is easy to make a baby, it is more difficult to make an adult"